Skip to content

 Symptoms: /etc/hosts has invalid content

-Solutions: 1.
-Rollback to previous snapshot: router-hosts snapshot rollback <id> 2.
-Export and reimport:
+1. Rollback to previous snapshot: router-hosts snapshot rollback <id>

 ACME Issues